Player ratings as Brazil blaze into the quarter finals

-Neymar scores two to get Brazil into the quarterfinals.
+Neymar gets on the score sheet to get Brazil into the quarterfinals.
 We see how the other players fared

 Brazil beat Mexico 2-0 to advance into the quarterfinals of the 2018 finals.
-Neymar was obviously the star of the show with his brace.
+Neymar was obviously the star of the show with Roberto Firmino getting in a second.
 Let’s see how the his supporting cast and his opponents fared

 Allison Becker 7